 Promotora de Salud

 Daisy Bueno has a PhD in School Psychology from Illinois State University.
 She is originally from the Chicago area and moved to the Portland area in order to pursue mentorship and supervision in culturally informed liberatory practices from Dr. Zuniga.
 With the support and guidance of mentors in the field, Dr. Bueno has developed a strong connection to community-centered and accessible approaches to mental health.
 She has been working with the Latinx/e community and communities of color for over 5 years.
 Dr. Bueno has experience providing individual, family and group therapy for children and adults as well as developing community spaces dedicated to learning, processing and overall empowerment.
 In congruence with her community centered approach to healing, Dr. Bueno also has a strong passion for engaging in consultation, teaching, and collaboration with colleagues engaging in systems level work.
 She has experience supervising students entering the field of psychology.
 Dr. Bueno is currently supporting our clinical efforts at Raíces de Bienestar and supervising our clinical team.
-She will also be supporting individuals affected by the illegal marijuana and hemp industry through our clinical and liberation efforts.
+She is also be supporting individuals affected by the illegal marijuana and hemp industry through our clinical and liberation efforts.

 Contracted Clinic Practice Manager